intarchboard/draft-iab-rfc4053bis/draft-kuehlewind-iab-rfc4053bis.md

    A request for Action is a fairly serious thing.
 Examples of the kinds of actions that may be expected are:

-   o  In the case of overlapping or related work in another
-      organization, another organization may request that the IETF align its work with that of the other organization.
+- In the case of overlapping or related work in another organization, another organization may request that the IETF align its work with that of the other organization.

-   o  A request could be made for IETF to undertake a new work item.
+- A request could be made for IETF to undertake a new work item.

-   o  A request could be made for IETF to stop a work item (presumably
-      because it overlaps or conflicts with other work in the originating organization).
+- A request could be made for IETF to stop a work item (presumably because it overlaps or conflicts with other work in the originating organization).